What is a HAPI Drum?

 - Dampening System.
 Additional dampening of the notes and drum body is required to keep these drums from becoming discordant and “ringy”.
 We have developed a breakthrough proprietary technique built into each HAPI Drum which provides excellent resonance while supplying the correct amount of dampening.

 - Mallets.
 We supply each drum with mallets designed to bring out pure tone.
 Our mallets are designed to eliminate “head slap” creating a very clear tone.
 With a little practice, you can also play HAPI Drums by hand.

 - Instruction Booklet.
 Each HAPI Drum comes with a complete instruction booklet on how to play the drum.

 - Pentatonic Scales.
 The word "pentatonic" comes from the Greek word pente meaning five and tonic meaning tone.
 It is a musical scale that consists of five notes within one octave.
 Because of their arrangement, pentatonic scales are often used to introduce beginners to music.
 You don't need a musical background to enjoy a HAPI Drum.
 There are no wrong notes.
 You can play any note in any order and the drum will sound great.

 Reliability.
-We offer fast reliable shipping with delivery capabilities worldwide via UPS and USPS.
+We offer fast reliable shipping via UPS and USPS.